Barkley Forum for High Schools

 Years of Experience Judging any Speech/Debate Event 37

 WORLD SCHOOL DEBATE

-I have experience and success with every single type of American Debate.
-Worlds is different and quickly has become my most favorite.
+I have experience and success coaching American Style Debates.
+Worlds Schools Debate quickly has become my most favorite.
 I have coached teams to elimination rounds at local, state, and The NSDA National tournament every year that I coached WSD.
 I judge WSD regularly and often.

 How would you describe WS Debate to someone else?

 WSD is a classic debate.
 The type when folks think about the debate.
 Much more based on logic and classic arguments with some evidence but not evidence heavy.
 It is NOT an American-style debate.

 What process, if any, do you utilize to take notes in the debate?

 When evaluating the round, assuming both principle and practical arguments are advanced through the 3rd and Reply speeches, do you prefer one over the other?
 Explain.

 I look at both.
 Does the principle have merit and the practical is the tangible explanation?
 I don’t think that the practical idea has to solve but is it a good idea.

 The WS Debate format requires the judge to consider both Content and Style as 40% each of the speaker’s overall score, while Strategy is 20%.
 How do you evaluate a speaker’s strategy?